dialogtekgeek/DSTC8-AVSD_official/README.md

 | # of Turns    |     153,180    |     35,740    |     13,490    |
 | # of Words    |   1,450,754    |    339,006    |    110,252    |

-*The number of tunrs for the test set is smaller than the validation because they are not always full dialogs.
+*The number of turns for the test set is smaller than the validation because they are not always full dialogs.

 You can download the full official data set and the references for AVSD@DSTC7 from here: